carpentries-incubator/machine-learning-novice-sklearn/setup.md

 ---
 # Software Packages Required

-You will need to have an installation of Python 3 with the matplotlib, pandas, numpy and optionally opencv packages.
+You will need to have an installation of Python 3 with the matplotlib, pandas, numpy and opencv packages.
+If you can't successfully install opencv, you may use Goolge Colab on day 2 of the workshop.

 The [Anaconda Distribution](https://www.anaconda.com/products/individual#Downloads) includes all of these except opencv by default.